Satellite Phones Explained

 The orbiting pattern of LEO satellite networks means that the individual satellites in the constellation are constantly moving relative to the Earth’s surface.
 From most locations it is possible to see one or more LEO satellites at any time.
 Sometimes they may be blocked by physical barriers such as buildings or mountains that block the signal path to the satellite, however, because LEO satellites are always moving, the satellites often move out from behind the physical barrier after a few seconds or minutes providing a clear radio path between the user terminal and the satellite.

-Thuraya and Inmarsat both operate Geostationary (GEO) satellite networks which utilise a smaller number of satellites, and each satellite provides satellite coverage to a fixed area of the Earth.
+Inmarsat operates Geostationary (GEO) satellite networks which utilise a smaller number of satellites, and each satellite provides satellite coverage to a fixed area of the Earth.
 GEO satellites are generally located above the equator and follow the Earth’s orbit which means each GEO satellite stays in the same place relative to the Earth’s surface.

 GEO satellites are generally larger and require more power than LEO satellites as they need to cover a much larger area of the Earth’s surface, but since the satellites are around 36,000 km above the Earth, will experience greater latency or voice delay than LEO satellites.
 When using GEO satellite phones, the phone must be pointed in the correct direction relative to where the satellite is positioned, and it is preferable to have a high elevation angle.